Huyền Chi

-Võ Huyền Chi, also known as Huyền Chi, is a Vietnamese voice actress based in Ho Chi Minh City.
+Võ Huyền Chi is a Vietnamese voice actress based in Ho Chi Minh City.

+Career

 She worked at TVM Corp and is known for roles in movies, Vietnamese song lyrics for films on HTV3 and voice acting the character Sakura Kinomoto in Cardcaptor Sakura and Ran Mori in Detective Conan.
 She also wrote the Vietnamese lyrics to the song Let It Go from the 2013 Disney film Frozen, whose music video attracted over 20 million views on YouTube.
-Since 2015, she has worked in Ace Media.